njker666/Project/memory-bank/architecture.md

 The control state is used by:
 - Visual indicators in the UI to show active controls
-- The vehicle physics system (in future steps) to control movement
+- The vehicle physics system to control movement
 - The network system (in future steps) to send player inputs to the server

 ## Game Loop Architecture
 The game uses two synchronized loops:
-1. **Rendering Loop**: Managed by the Scene class, responsible for updating and rendering the 3D scene
+1. **Rendering Loop**: Managed by the Scene class, responsible for:
+   - Updating and rendering the 3D scene
+   - Calculating FPS for performance monitoring
+   - Moving the camera to follow the vehicle
+   - Returning delta time for animation consistency

 2. **Game Loop**: Managed in index.js, responsible for:
    - Processing user input through the Controls class
+   - Updating vehicle physics with the current control state
-   - Updating visual indicators
+   - Updating visual indicators and UI elements
-   - Will handle vehicle physics and game logic in future steps
+   - Ensuring consistent timing using delta time

+## Camera System
+The camera system provides a dynamic view of the game world:
+1. Follows the player's vehicle from behind and slightly above
+2. Smoothly interpolates to new positions for fluid movement
+3. Rotates to match the vehicle's direction
+4. Maintains an appropriate distance to show the surrounding environment

 ## Communication Flow
 1. Client inputs are captured and processed locally for immediate feedback